maryamhb/AMLSassignment/README.md

 ### Required libraries

-To run the classification models, the following libraries are required: Scikit-learn, Keras, dlib, OpenCV.
+* Classification models: Scikit-learn, Keras, dlib, and OpenCV.

-The libraries NumPy, Pandas, Time, OS, and MatplotLib are also required for data processing, file handling, and data representation.
+* Data processing, storage, and representation: NumPy, Pandas, Time, OS, and MatplotLib.

 ### Python files

+* landmarks.py

-* landmarks.py implements funtions on Haar Cascode, HOG, and Deep Learning-based face detectors for obtaining image landmarks from detected faces
+Implements funtions on Haar Cascode, HOG, and Deep Learning-based face detectors for obtaining image landmarks from detected faces.

+* classification.py

-* classification.py includes the required functions for SVM and MLP implementation, as well as cross-validation testing
+Includes the required functions for SVM and MLP implementation, as well as cross-validation testing.

+* utils.py

-* utils.py provides the utility functions for handling files and data used in landmarks.py and classification.py
+Provides the utility functions for handling files and data used in landmarks.py and classification.py.

+* testing.py

-* testing.py runs the detection and classification functions and stores the data to file
+Calls the detection and classification functions and stores the results to csv.
+This file includes one function for binary tasks 1-4 and two for multiclass task 5.
+The landmarks previously stored in out/ are used by default to save time.
+To re-run the face detector, uncomment function update_features()

+* models/lenet.py

-* models/lenet.py implements the LeNet architecture for the multiclass classification task
+Implements the LeNet architecture for the multiclass classification task

-### Folders in Python/code
+### Folders in Python

+- code/out/

-- out/ includes all the results from the tests (see README.md in out/)
+Includes all the results from the tests (see out/README.md) Face detector features are stored in Face_detection/ for convenience

+- code/models/

-- models/ contains face detection models and the LeNet architecture setup file
+Contains face detection models and the LeNet architecture setup file